jlsemi/jlsemi-dev-jobs/jlsemi-dev-jobs-2018.md

 ### Description

+- As a team member to development software or firmware for High performance communication SoC
 - Design, develop, test, deploy, maintain and improve software or firmware
-- Manage individual project priorities, deadlines and deliverables

 ### Qualifications

+- BS degree in Computer Science, similar technical field of study or equivalent practical experience.
 - Must be proficient in at least one programming language, include but not limited to C/C++/Python/Java/JS/Lua/Go/...
-- BS degree in Computer Science, similar technical field of study or equivalent practical experience.
+- Manage individual project priorities, deadlines and deliverables
 - Positive, active, self-motivated and teamwork
 - Interest and ability to learn other coding languages as needed.
 - Experience working with one or more from the following are preferred: